Get insider access

 Apple AirPods Pro (2nd generation) Truly Wireless

 If you care about customizability, you'll want to check out the Sony WF-1000XM5 Truly Wireless over the Apple AirPods Pro (2nd generation) Truly Wireless.
-While both earbuds have great noise isolation performances, the Sony headphones' companion app offers a graphic EQ and presets.
-The buds support multi-device pairing so you can stay connected to your PC and smartphone simultaneously.
-However, the Apple headphones are better built and have an H2 chip for seamless pairing with other iOS devices.
+While the Apple earbuds have better ANC, the Sony headphones' companion app offers a graphic EQ and presets.
+The buds also have wider support for multi-device pairing so you can stay connected to your PC and smartphone simultaneously.
+However, the Apple headphones are better built and have an H2 chip for seamless pairing with Apple devices.

 Denon PerL Pro True Wireless